Near Linear Time Approximation Schemes for Uncapacitated and Capacitated b--Matching Problems in Nonbipartite Graphs: Introduction

-In other words, if we were to focus on the constraints that are almost as violated as the maximum violated constraint of the perturbed polytope (in ratio of LHS to RHS), then those constraints correspond to a laminar family for any plausible (such as nonnegative, obeying the vertex constraints, etc.) primal solution candidate $\{\h{y}_{ij}\}$.
-Intuitively, if we were to ignore the floor and ceil functions then for a fixed $\h{\lambda}_U$, the function $\sum_{(i,j):i,j \in U} \h{y}_{ij}$ is a concave function of $\bnorm{U}$.
+In other words, if we were provided an infeasible (with respect to the perturbed polytope) primal solution $\{\h{y}_{ij}\}$ then the constraints that are almost as violated as the maximum violated constraint of the perturbed polytope (in ratio of LHS to RHS) correspond to a laminar family.
+Intuitively, $\sum_{(i,j):i,j \in U} \h{y}_{ij} =\h{\lambda}_U \t{b}_U $ and for a fixed $\h{\lambda}_U$, if we could ignore the floor and ceil functions, the right hand side is a concave function of $\bnorm{U}$.
 As a result if two such $U_1,U_2$ intersect at a non-singleton odd set $U_3 \neq U_1, U_2$ (the union $U_4 \neq U_1,U_2$ is also an odd set) then $\max\{ \h{\lambda}_{U_3}, \h{\lambda}_{U_4} \}$ will exceed $\min\{ \h{\lambda}_{U_1}, \h{\lambda}_{U_2} \}$ by $\delta^3$.
 Of course, the floor and ceil functions, singleton sets cannot be ignored and more details are required, and Theorem~\ref{thm:main1} is proved in Section~\ref{proof:main1}.
 However Theorem~\ref{thm:main1}, does not give us an algorithm.
-We also show:
+But the laminarity of the ``almost maximally violated'' constraints allow us to design an algorithm that finds these constraints (small odd sets) without the knowledge of the maximum violation.
+Since the laminarity guarantees that at most $O(n)$ such sets can be found, we can compute the maximum violated constraint more efficiently than the existing algorithms.
+This is formalized in Theorem~\ref{thm:main2}.

 \begin{theorem} For a graph $G$ with $n$ vertices and $\{\h{y}_{ij}\}$ and the definitions of $\{\h{\lambda}_{U}\}$ exactly as in the statement of Theorem~\ref{thm:main1} and $\delta\in (0,\frac1{16}]$, if $\hat{\lambda}\geq 1+3\delta$ we can find the set $L_2=\{U:\hat{\lambda}_U \geq \hat{\lambda}-\frac{\delta^3}{10}; U \in \Od\}$ in $O(m' + n \poly \{\delta^{-1},\log n\})$ time using $O(n \delta^{-5})$ space where $m'=|\{ (i,j) | \h{y}_{ij} > 0 \}|$. \end{theorem} {\mathscr{Cut}}